Skip to main content

 International Rhino Foundation

-We at Africa Adventure Consultants support wildlife conservation efforts in many ways.
-We give $25 per safari to a worthy African charity (Wildlife Protection Solutions is one of our preferred charities).
+Africa Adventure Consultants supports wildlife conservation efforts in many ways.
+We give $25 per safari to a worthy African charity.
 Additionally, every time we send a traveler on safari, it contributes to wildlife conservation – both through park fees, and through the economic ripple that is created.
 When wildlife has value to local communities and big government, it gets protection.
 Thanks to our clients who make a difference in this way!

 Interested in learning more about how going on safari helps conservation efforts?